-Last year, a study reported that despite improvement in women’s lives, their happiness relative to men has declined since the ’70s, when the reverse was true.
-This held true across racial and socio-economic lines in several industrialized countries.
-Women’s happiness also declines with age.
-In contrast, men’ happiness has increased and increases with age.
+Despite improvement in women’s lives, their happiness relative to men has declined since the ’70s when the reverse was true.
+This research held true across racial and socio-economic lines in several industrialized countries.
+Depression in women also seems to increase with age.
+In contrast, men’s happiness has increased and increases with age.

 Do you worry that you are depressed?
 Read more about the symptoms and risks for depression.